Humpback chub: Management and conservation

 The humpback chub's status as an endangered species has prompted elaborate and expensive programs to restore its numbers, largely by modifying the releases from Glen Canyon Dam, creating artificial floods to replicate historic conditions in the Colorado, and removal of non-native predators, such as rainbow trout.

-Effective April 20, 1994, seven reaches of the Colorado River System (totaling 379 miles) were designated as Critical Habitat for Gila cypha.
+Effective April 20, 1994, seven reaches of the Colorado River System (totaling 379 miles) were designated as critical habitat for Gila cypha.
 The Grand Canyon Protection Act of 1992 reduced stage fluctuation of water releases from Glen Canyon Dam.
-Glen Canyon Environmental Studies Phase I (1984–1987) and Phase II (1990–1995) research data used in development of Glen Canyon Dam Environmental Impact Statement and Biological Opinion.
+Glen Canyon Environmental Studies Phase I (1984–1987) and Phase II (1990–1995) used research data in the development of the Glen Canyon Dam Environmental Impact Statement and Biological Opinion.
 Upper Colorado River Basin Recovery and Implementation Plan guides recovery efforts for the species in the Upper Basin.